plone/bobtemplates.plone/README.rst

 Documentation
 =============

-Full documentation for end users can be found in the "docs" folder.
+Full documentation for end users and developers can be found in the "docs" folder.

+    For easy usage see: `plonecli <https://pypi.python.org/pypi/plonecli>`_

 It is also available online at http://docs.plone.org/develop/addons/bobtemplates.plone/bobtemplates.plone/docs/